-Universal Studios can be daunting when you visit, especially with children.
+Universal Studios theme park can be daunting when you visit, especially with children.
 These Universal Studios Hollywood Tips are specific to THAT park and will give you a touring plan to really enjoy the day!

 Now, you think “yay, that is fun!”

-But if you’re my 12 year old son you think, “OMG, I WILL GET TO BE HARRY POTTER!!!!!”
+But if you’re my 12-year-old son you think, “OMG, I WILL GET TO BE HARRY POTTER!!!!!”

-It really was my 12 year old’s dream come true!
+It really was my 12-year-old’s dream come true!

 Universal Studios Hollywood Tips – Harry Potter

-I have a whole post JUST about that area (this post was getting too long and I thought your phone my explode reading it )– be sure to check it out — Harry Potter World Hollywood
+I have a whole post JUST about that area (this post was getting too long and I thought your phone may explode reading it )– be sure to check it out — Harry Potter World Hollywood

 Universal Studios Hollywood Parking Tips

 Apparently, a lot of people google this — and frankly, I think you have to park on-site.
 Or, walk a REALLY long way in.
 They just told us what parking structure to go into.
-I’d love to know if there is one lot that’s better/closer than the other ones?
+I’d love to know if there is one lot that’s better/closer than the other ones.